107208579/mqtt2caldav/README.md

 **EVENT Details :: Trigger**
-Specifies a calendar event alarm trigger.
+Specifies a calendar event alarm.
 ```
 "EVENT_TRIGGER"
 ```
 * "" → No alert will be set or configured
-* "0" → Alert will trigger at event start time (DTSTART)
+* "0" → Alert will trigger at event start time
-* "15" → Alert will trigger 15 minutes before event start time (DTSTART)
+* "15" → Alert will trigger 15 minutes before event start time
 * ...
 <br />
 <br />

 **EVENT Details :: Seconds**
-Specifies if the calendar event start time (DTSTART) and calendar event end time (DTEND) will have seconds set.
+Specifies if the calendar event start time and calendar event end time will have seconds set.
 ```
 "EVENT_SECONDS"
 ```